sdydk/ZMIS-SAM/README.md

 # ZMIS-SAM: Zooplankton Marine Instance Segmentation with SAM

 ZMIS-SAM adapts the [Segment Anything Model (SAM)](https://segment-anything.com/) for fine-grained instance segmentation of marine zooplankton.
-It uses a frozen SAM ViT-Huge backbone with lightweight adapters and a Mask R-CNN–style detection head, enabling precise detection and segmentation of 48 zooplankton categories.
+It uses a frozen SAM ViT-Huge backbone with lightweight adapters and a Mask R-CNN–style detection head, enabling precise detection and segmentation of 47 zooplankton categories.

 ![Model Architecture](figs/ZMIS-SAM.png)

+## :speech_balloon: Updates
+🚩 **News** (2026.06) This paper has been accepted as a paper at [**_ECCV 2026_**], The files corresponding to ZMIS-SAM are currently incomplete, and we are uploading relevant files step by step.

 ## Dataset: ZMIS5K